skaltman/sfquickstarts-posit/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 ### Visualize serum sodium levels

-We can use `{ggplot2}` to visually compare serum sodium levels across different patient groups.
+We can use `{ggplot2}` to visually compare sodium levels across different patient groups.
 In this plot, we see the distribution of serum sodium based on whether the patients have diabetes and whether they survived (`0`) or died (`1`) during the follow-up period.

 ```r
 heart_failure |>